JibanRawal/Google-Data-Analytics-Certificate/README.md

 You can conclude that the LIKE clause is very powerful because it allows you to tell the database to look for a certain pattern!
 The percent sign % is used as a wildcard to match one or more characters.
 In the example above, both Chavez and Chen would be returned.
 Note that in some databases an asterisk * is used as the wildcard instead of a percent sign %.

 **Comments**: In these cases, you can place comments alongside your SQL to help you remember what the name represents.
 Comments are text placed between certain characters, /* and */, or after two dashes --), like:
+**Aliases**:

+**Note**: SQL queries use SELECT, FROM, and WHERE to specify the data to be returned from the query.
+Capitalization, indentation, and semicolons are useful for making your SQL queries easier to read.
+In addition, comments can be added to explain queries to others.
+As you progress through this course, you will continue discovering many ways in which SQL can be a very powerful tool for retrieving, analyzing, and interpreting data.